-Add RTI Data Distribution Service's scripts directory to your path.
+Add Connext's scripts directory to your path.
 This will allow you to run some of the simple command-line utilities included in your distribution without typing the full path to the executable.

 - On UNIX-based systems: Add the directory to your PATH environment variable. - On Windows systems: Add the directory to your Path environment variable.

-(The installer gave you the option to set this environment variable automatically as part of the installation process.) - c.
-If you will be using the separate add-on product, Ada 2005 Language Support for RTI Data Distribution Service:
+c.
+If you will be using the separate add-on product, Ada 2005 Language Support: